scottjasoncohen/amex/README.md

 ## The Coding

 Once I got into the coding, I pared things down and kept them relatively basic.
-I build a very simple <dialog> element with a <button> inside to close the modal.
+I built a very simple <dialog> element with a <button> inside to close the modal.
 I built out a useEffect() function (which was really the hardest part of the test, because I'm still getting used to React-style routing) that added event listeners for the open modal button, the close button, the ESC key, and clicking outside the modal when it's open.
 My JS/React can of course be tightened up, but this is what you get in two hours. ;)

 ## The Testing